-We are from Russia but our project knows no boundaries — the game of Go unites people from many different countries.
-We would like everyone, regardless of gender, ethnicity or nationality, to be able to study Go on our platform and share their joy of the game with one another. ❤️️
+We’re located in Georgia but our project knows no boundaries — the game of Go unites people from many different countries.
+We would like everyone, regardless of gender, ethnicity or nationality, to be able to learn Go on our platform and share their joy of the game with one another.

 Go Magic Team

 The most serious person on the team. 🤓